Phantom of the Plains: Plot

-Red meets Champneys at the Duchess’ ranch where he also meets Fancy Charlie’s confederate, Celeste (Virginia Christine), who poses as a couturiere.
+Red meets Champneys at the Duchess' ranch where he also meets Fancy Charlie's confederate, Celeste (Virginia Christine), who poses as a couturiere.
 The outlaws, Ace Hanlon (William Haade) and Pete Burdet (Bud Geary) appear suddenly at the ranch to greet Champneys.
-Champneys is surprised to see them because Burdet was once Fancy Charlie’s cellmate.
-Burdet has tipped off Ace Hanlon and now both of them want to be cut in on Fancy Charlie’s deal and share in the Duchess’ fortune.
-Charlie refuses, and Burdett starts beating on him when Red arrives and captures Burdett but misses Hanlon who flees in time to escape.
+Champneys is surprised to see them because Burdet was once Fancy Charlie's cellmate.
+Burdet has tipped off Ace Hanlon and now both of them want to be cut in on Fancy Charlie's deal and share in the Duchess' fortune.
+Charlie refuses, and Burdett starts beating on him when Red arrives and captures Burdett, but misses Hanlon, who flees in time to escape.
 Charlie asks Red to let Burdet go, explaining that he is merely an acquaintance who cheated him in a poker game.
-Red is reluctant to comply but does so when Charlie insists.
+Red is reluctant to comply, but does so when Charlie insists.

-Red remains concerned about his aunt but acquiesces to her demands but when he later sees Champneys mistreating Thunder (Red’s horse), Red intercedes and knocks him down.
+Red remains concerned about his aunt but acquiesces to her demands but when he later sees Champneys mistreating Thunder (Red's horse), Red intercedes and knocks him down.
 He decides to investigate and secretly wires the British consul for information about Champneys.

-Afraid that Red will ruin his plans, Charlie finally decides to offer Hanlon and Burdett a fifty-percent share of his profits if they get ride of Red and Little Beaver.
+Afraid that Red will ruin his plans, Charlie finally decides to offer Hanlon and Burdett a 50% share of his profits if they get ride of Red and Little Beaver.
 Charlie then proceeds to inform the Duchess that he must return to England immediately and wants her to go with him so they can be married along the way.
 She agrees to go despite Red's strenuous objections.
 Charlie smiles, knowing that he has fully persuaded the Duchess to return to England with him and to bring her money with her.
 They agree to meet at the railroad station.

 In the meantime, Celeste overhears Red and Little Beaver talking about picking up the reply from the British consul.
 Hanlon and Burdett are notified and make preparation to capture the two at the telegraph office.
-Red and Little Beaver are held prisoner overnight and the next morning, Charlie taunts them by congratulating Red on seeing through his disguise and charade but then assures the red-headed cowboy that the Duchess will soon be dead.
+Red and Little Beaver are held prisoner overnight and the next morning, Charlie taunts them by congratulating Red on seeing through his disguise and charade, but then assures the red-headed cowboy that the Duchess will soon be dead.

-Ace Hanlon suspects that Fancy Charlie might double cross him and Burdet so instead of killing Red and Little Beaver, they plan to keep them alive until after the Duchess is killed.
+Ace Hanlon suspects that Fancy Charlie might double cross him and Burdet; so, instead of killing Red and Little Beaver, they plan to keep them alive, until after the Duchess is killed.
 Fortunately, Red and Little Beaver cleverly escape and rush to stop Fancy Charlie and save the Duchess.
 They arrive just in time.
 Ace Hanlon, Burdet, and Fancy Charlie escape, feeling out of town on a stagecoach.
 Red leaps into the saddle and he and Thunder race after them.

-In what is arguably one of motion picture’s most exciting stagecoach chases, Red finally manages to shoo Burdett and overcomes Hanlon in a fight.
+In what is arguably one of motion picture's most exciting stagecoach chases, Red finally manages to shoo Burdett and overcomes Hanlon in a fight.

 Fancy Charlie is captured and his nefarious plot is exposed.
 He is on the way to jail, but not before the Duchess hits him square in the face with their wedding cake.